The Best Beaches in Australia

 My home state of Western Australia is full of isolated, mind-blowingly beautiful beaches that most people never get to see.
 I was lucky last year to be travelling in the Cape Range National Park near Exmouth and visit Turquoise Bay.
 No guesses needed as to where that name came from!

 But not only is it a stunning bay with perfect Indian Ocean water and a wide white sand beach, it’s also right on the Ningaloo Reef.
-Head to the southern end of the beach, wade in with your snorkel and you can actually drift up to the other end of the beach watching coral and fish along the way.
+Head to the southern end of the beach, wade in with your snorkel gear and you can actually drift up to the other end of the beach watching coral and fish along the way.
 If you’re ever up around the Coral Coast region, make the effort to come to Turquoise Bay, I promise you won’t regret it.

 Cable Beach, Broome